Quramy/electron-connect/README.md

 * `eventName` String
 * `callback` Function

-Registers an eventhandler.
-It can be emitted by `ProcessManager.broadcast`.
+Registers an eventhandler that gets invoked, when an event is emitted by `ProcessManager.broadcast`.

 ### sendMessage(eventName, [data])